Frittata With Asparagus Leek Ricotta

 Seasonings and Herbs

-To enhance the flavor, you’ll need ½ teaspoon of salt and ¼ teaspoon of pepper.
+You’ll need ½ teaspoon of salt and ¼ teaspoon of pepper to enhance the flavor.
 Fresh herbs like basil or chives can be added to elevate the dish.
-Consider using 2 tablespoons of chopped herbs both in the mixture and as a garnish.
+Consider using two tablespoons of chopped herbs in the mixture and as a garnish.

 Equipment and Preparation